droid85real/obsidian/Java/JAVA.md

 + **run( )**: The entry point for the thread

 **Creating a Thread by Extending the `Thread` Class**
++ Consumes more system resources due to inheritance
++ Can not be shared among multiple threads i.e.
 ```java
 public class BasicThread extends Thread {
 	@Override